IPTC-DataAnalysisCourse/.github/profile/README.md

 Welcome to the GitHub repository for the [Hands-on Data Analysis for Metabolic Profiling](https://www.imperial.ac.uk/continuing-professional-development/short-courses/medicine/biomedical/hands-on-data-analysis/) course provided by [Imperial International Phenome Training Centre](https://www.imperial.ac.uk/imperial-international-phenome-training-centre/) (IIPTC).
 Here you will finds links to the tutorials as well as local tutorial files and Jupyter notebooks in their respective repositories.

-While this course does not involve writing any code, the tutorials are set in Python.
-It is recommended to have at least a basic knowledge of Python or another programming language prior to taking this course.
-Prior to taking this course, we recommend working through the first three episodes (Python Fundamentals, Analysing Patient Data, Visualising Tabular Data) from [Programming with Python](https://swcarpentry.github.io/python-novice-inflammation/), a free course by [Software Carpentry](https://software-carpentry.org/lessons/index.html).
+While this course does not involve writing any code, the tutorials are set in Python and a basic knowledge of Python or another programming language is recommended.
+Prior to taking this course, we encourage working through the first three episodes (Python Fundamentals, Analysing Patient Data, Visualising Tabular Data) from [Programming with Python](https://swcarpentry.github.io/python-novice-inflammation/), a free course by [Software Carpentry](https://software-carpentry.org/lessons/index.html).

 ## Tutorials
 For tutorials on Google Colab, please save a copy of the notebook into your Google Drive account so you can edit and save your changes.